 Dr. Jonathan Sykes is a world-famous expert plastic surgeon who performs all cosmetic and functional plastic surgery procedures on the face and neck.
 He is a past president of The American Academy of Facial Plastic and Reconstructive Surgery, and served on their Board of Directors for over 10 years.
 He is also a Professor Emeritus in Facial Plastic Surgery from UC Davis Medical Center, and the former Director of Facial Plastic Surgery at that institution.

 He is known as the expert’s expert, and is often called to consult and advise other plastic surgeons in both Northern California and Beverly Hills.
-He has a special interest in eyelid and browlift surgery, facial rejuvenation surgery including facelifts, and rhinoplasty.
+He has a special interest in eyelid and browlift surgery, and facial rejuvenation surgery including facelifts, and rhinoplasty.